USS Batfish (SS-310): Procurement

 Impressed by the USS Drum museum in Mobile, Alabama, which drew over 300,000 paying visitors its first year, the Oklahoma chapter of the United States Submarine Veterans of World War II sent a delegation from its Oklahoma City and Tulsa chapters in 1969 to ask the U.S. Navy if they could adopt a retired submarine.
 On hand at the time at Naval Support Activity New Orleans was USS Piranha, which the Navy agreed to turn over to them if they could fulfill the donation requirements.
 Wanting Piranha for his hometown, then-Oklahoma State Senator James Inhofe agreed to sponsor a bill accepting the submarine for Oklahoma.

 An initial report claimed that it was impossible to get a submarine as far up the Arkansas River as Tulsa because the river channel was not deep enough above Muskogee, Oklahoma.
 Later, a direct tow from New Orleans to Muskogee also was deemed impossible, meaning that another method of transport would have to be devised.
 The Muskogee City-County Trust Port Authority in the meantime donated 5 acre of prime waterfront real estate for the submarine's berth and a memorial park.

 The procurement committee of the Oklahoma Submarine Veterans chapter met with the Navy to make preliminary arrangements for the transfer of Piranha, but the Navy refused to hold the submarine unless the committee made a formal application for her with transfer from the Navy being immediate once the donation contract was approved.
-Since the Arkansas River Navigable Waterway system would not be open for at least a year, the prcureent committee would have to incur interim docking charges in the meantime.
-To avoid this expense, the procurement committee decided to wait and take its chances on another submarine being made available after the waterway opened.
+Since the Arkansas River Navigable Waterway system would not be open for at least a year, the procurement committee would have to incur interim docking charges in the meantime.
+To avoid this expense, the committee decided to wait and take its chances on another submarine being made available after the waterway opened.

 In September 1970, the procurement committee inspected Batfish as a possible alternative to Piranha, both of which by then were in reserve at the Naval Inactive Ship Facility in Orange, Texas.
 Both submarines had suffered considerable neglect and Piranha had been almost completely cannibalized for parts, but Batfish was much cleaner and better outfitted.
 Batfish's better war record compared to Piranha′s impressed the committee.
 In 1971, the committee made a formal application to the Navy to acquire Batfish.
 The Navy made no objection to the last-minute swap, and the donation contract was drawn up on 24 June 1971.
 John H. Chafee, the United States Secretary of the Navy, approved the transaction and the United States Congress approved the transfer on 8 November 1971.